-- Dip fruit like apples and banana’s in citrus juice (like apple or orange juice) or soda water to prevent browning.
+- Dip fruit like apples and banana’s in citrus juice (like an apple or orange juice) or soda water to prevent browning.

 - Bake in bulk and freeze savoury and sweet muffins, scrolls, pikelets, scones for quick lunchbox snacks.

-- Chill cooked foods (like hard boiled eggs) before packing the lunchbox.
+- Chill cooked foods (like hard-boiled eggs) before packing the lunchbox.

 - Pack leftovers straight into the lunchbox the night before (corn cobs, pasta).

 - Cut food into appropriate bite-size pieces to encourage maximum food is eaten in the limited time they get to eat.